 (A multimeter tests the battery)

 For this test, a multimeter will provide you with an accurate reading.
 First, insert the battery into the terminal and set the multimeter to AC.
 Doing so allows you to test the transformer’s output voltage.
-To display the correct reading, configure it to a high voltage first, then change it to low voltage.
+To display the correct reading, configure it to a high voltage first, then change it to a low voltage.
 An overloaded multimeter may provide inaccuracies.

 5. Taser Circuit Applications